 5: Under President Obama, back in 2016, Homeland Security and FBI warned that Antifa, the left wing anarachist group responsible for countless riots in America, was getting more violent.
 But no real actions were taken by the Obama administration.

 Note: According to FBI statitsics, there are an estimated 12.1 million arrests each year in America.
 The number of fatal police shootings average just under 1,000 each year.
-This results in 0.00008% of fatal police shootings annually in America.
+This results in 0.007% of arrests resulting in fatal police shootings annually in America.

 2/9/17: Trump signs three new executive orders on crime reduction that are "designed to restore safety in America" after stating "criminal cartels" are "destroying the blood of our youth."

 - Task Force on Crime Reduction and Public Safety.
 One of the orders, aimed at "reducing crime and restoring public safety," directs Jeff Sessions (Attorney General) to establish a new Task Force on Crime Reduction and Public Safety.
 The Task Force will develop "strategies to reduce crime, including, in particular, illegal immigration, drug trafficking and violent crime," propose new legislation, and submit at least one report to the President within the next year.